App-Dev-3/Superwise/backend/README.md

 ## Available Commands

-This project utilizes several commands for development, building, testing, and database management.

-### npm Scripts (from `package.json`)

-- `npm run build`: Compiles the TypeScript application into JavaScript using the NestJS CLI (`nest build`).
-The output is placed in the `dist` folder.
-- `npm run format`: Formats all `.ts` files in the `src` and `test` directories using Prettier.
-- `npm run start`: Starts the application using the NestJS CLI (`nest start`).
-This is typically used for quick starts but `start:dev` is recommended for development.
-- `npm run start:dev`: Starts the application in development mode using `nest start --watch`.
-This enables hot-reloading, automatically restarting the server when code changes are detected.
-- `npm run start:debug`: Starts the application in debug mode with file watching (`nest start --debug --watch`).
-Allows attaching a debugger.
-- `npm run start:prod`: Starts the compiled application directly using Node (`node dist/main`).
-This is intended for production environments after running `npm run build`.
-- `npm run lint`: Lints the codebase using ESLint (`eslint "{src,apps,libs,test}/**/*.ts" --fix`) and attempts to automatically fix linting errors.
-- `npm run test`: Runs unit tests using Jest.
-- `npm run test:watch`: Runs unit tests in watch mode, re-running tests when files change.
-- `npm run test:cov`: Runs unit tests and generates a code coverage report in the `coverage` directory.
-- `npm run test:debug`: Runs unit tests in debug mode, allowing you to attach a debugger.
-- `npm run test:e2e`: Runs end-to-end tests using Jest with a specific configuration (`./test/jest-e2e.json`).
-- `npm run db:setup -- <username> <password> [db_name] [host] [port] [--admin-user <admin_username>] [--admin-password <admin_password>]`: Runs the Node.js database setup script (`scripts/setup-database.js`).
-Creates the specified PostgreSQL user/password for the application database (default: `superwise`), sets owner, and updates `.env`.
-Requires `<username>` and `<password>`.
-If initial connection fails, use `--admin-user` to specify your PG admin user and `--admin-password` (less secure) or `PGPASSWORD` env var if authentication is needed.
-Remember `--` before script arguments.

-### NestJS CLI (`nest`)

-The NestJS CLI is used internally by many npm scripts but can also be used directly for tasks like generating code:

-- `npx nest build`: Compiles the application (same as `npm run build`).
-- `npx nest start`: Starts the application (same as `npm run start`).
-- `npx nest generate <schematic> <name> [options]` (alias: `npx nest g`): Generates NestJS building blocks.
-  - Examples:
-    - `npx nest g module users` (Creates a `users` module)
-    - `npx nest g controller users` (Creates a `users` controller)
-    - `npx nest g service users` (Creates a `users` service)

-### Prisma CLI (`prisma`)

-Prisma is used for database interactions:

-- `npx prisma migrate dev`: Creates and applies database migrations based on changes in your `prisma/schema.prisma` file.
-This command is crucial during development for keeping the `superwise` database schema in sync with the Prisma schema definition.
-It will also generate the Prisma Client types.
-- `npx prisma studio`: Opens a GUI tool in your browser to view and manipulate data in your database.
-- `npx prisma generate`: Generates the Prisma Client based on your schema.
-This is often run automatically by other commands like `prisma migrate dev` or `npm install`.

-## Current Project Structure

-- `src/` - Source code
-  - `main.ts` - Application entry point
-  - `app.module.ts` - Root module
-  - `app.controller.ts` - Basic controller with hello world endpoint
-  - `app.service.ts` - Basic service
-- `prisma/` - Prisma schema and migration files
-- `scripts/` - Database setup script (`setup-database.js`)
-- `.env.example` - Example environment variables
+This project provides several scripts and uses CLI tools for common development tasks.
+While many commands are available, the primary ones you'll use after initial setup are `npm run start:dev` (to run the app) and `npx prisma migrate dev` (to update the database schema).
+Other commands listed below are optional quality-of-life helpers or used for specific scenarios like production builds or advanced code generation.

+### Running the Application

+-   `npm run start:dev`:
+    Starts the application in development mode with hot-reloading (`nest start --watch`).
+This is the recommended command for development.
+-   `npm run start`: Starts the application using `nest start`.
+Less common for development than `start:dev`.
+-   `npm run start:prod`:
+    Starts the compiled application from the `dist` folder (`node dist/main`).
+Use this *after* running `npm run build` for production-like environments.
+-   `npm run start:debug`:
+    Starts in development mode with the debugger attached (`nest start --debug --watch`).

+### Database (Prisma)

+-   `npx prisma migrate dev`:
+    **Essential command.** Compares your `prisma/schema.prisma` file to the database and applies any necessary changes as a new migration.
+Also generates/updates the Prisma Client.
+-   `npx prisma studio`:
+    Opens a GUI in your browser to view and interact with your database data.
+-   `npx prisma generate`:
+    Manually generates the Prisma Client based on the schema.
+Usually run automatically by `migrate dev`.

+### Testing (Jest)

+-   `npm run test`: Runs all unit tests.
+-   `npm run test:watch`: Runs unit tests in watch mode, rerunning on file changes.
+-   `npm run test:cov`: Runs unit tests and generates a code coverage report.
+-   `npm run test:e2e`: Runs end-to-end tests (requires separate configuration/setup).
+-   `npm run test:debug`: Runs unit tests with the Node debugger attached.

+### Code Formatting & Linting

+-   `npm run format`: Formats code in `src` and `test` directories using Prettier.
+-   `npm run lint`: Lints code in `src`, `apps`, `libs`, and `test` using ESLint and attempts to auto-fix issues.

+### Building

+-   `npm run build`:
+    Compiles the TypeScript application to JavaScript in the `dist` folder using `nest build`.

+### Code Generation (NestJS CLI)

+The NestJS CLI (`nest`) can be used directly (via `npx nest ...`) for advanced tasks, primarily generating modules, controllers, services, etc. It's used internally by some npm scripts (`build`, `start`).

+- `npx nest generate <schematic> <name> [options]` (or `npx nest g ...`):
+Generates NestJS components.
+- Example: `npx nest g module users`
+- Example: `npx nest g controller users`
+- Example: `npx nest g service users`

+Learn more in the [NestJS CLI Usage Documentation](https://docs.nestjs.com/cli/usages#generate-alias-g).